ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-01-28-ErrTraffic.md

 ## Rogue database

 When `install.php` is left exposed, an attacker can reinitialize the panel with a database they control.
-This effectively resets authentication and hands full administrative access to actor - if not deleted.
+This effectively resets authentication and hands full administrative access, and this file is not deleted by default on earlier versions.

 We set up a ErrTraffic server that has the domain `sadrussianserver.xyz` and a rogue MySQL database on the domain `mysecretdatabase.com`.
 These were controlled and owned by us.